 Weir will be running in Kluane, and Friesen and McCrindle will be announcing the ridings they will be running in in the coming weeks.

 Michelle Friesen (She/Her) is a Yukon First Nation's woman who calls Whitehorse, Yukon home.
-Friesen worked with the Government of Canada's First Nations and Inuit Health Branch (FNIHB) engaging directly with Yukon First Nations and presently works with the Yukon Region of the Assembly of First Nations.
+Friesen worked with the Government of Canada's First Nations and Inuit Health Branch (FNIHB) engaging directly with Yukon First Nations and is on leave from her work with the Yukon Region of the Assembly of First Nations.
 During the Covid-19 pandemic Michelle founded Shredhers, a Women’s mountain biking program with the aim to support mental health and wellness while empowering women.

 Dave Weir (He/Him) is a self-employed contractor based in Haines Junction who works in construction and guiding.
 Dave has guided groups of people in B.C., Alaska, the Sea of Cortez, Patagonia, Labrador, Antarctica and in the High Arctic.
 His construction company employs as many as a dozen people and he has spent his life trying to create opportunities for himself and others.
 Along with his incredible work ethic, he has volunteered for several local organizations including the ambulance service and soccer club.
 He also served on both School Council and Village Council of Haines Junction.